cabalmail/cabal-infra/README.md

 2. Using [terraform.tfvars.example](./terraform.tfvars.example) as a guide, [create variables in your workspace](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-configure?in=terraform/cloud-get-started).
 3. [Create environment variables](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-configure?in=terraform/cloud-get-started) for `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` using the values you saved from the AWS section step 7.
 The secret access key should be designated "sensitive".
 (Don't forget to rotate this key regularly!)
 Finally, create a third environment variable for `AWS_DEFAULT_REGION`.
 Set it to the same region you use for your primary infrastructure.

+In addition to creating a workspace for this repository, there are two other repositories that will each need their own workspace.
+See below.

 ### Domain registration
 You must register your desired domains (control and mail) with your chosen registrar.
 CabalMail requires exactly one control domain and at least one mail domain.
 Registration requires an email address.
 You can use a temporary account with any of the free providers for this address, and later, you can update the registration records with a self-hosted address once your hosting infrastructure is up and running.

+The control domain is for infrastructure, not for email addresses.
+If you like to send mail from example.com, you might use example.net as your control domain.
+If so, then you would retrieve your mail from imap.example.net, send mail to smtp-out.example.net, and manage your addresses and admin.example.net.

+### Fork the cabal-dns repository
+When you register your control domain, use the [cabal-dns repository](https://github.com/ccarr-cabal/cabal-dns) to create the zone in Route 53.
+That repo will issue the zone ID in the output.
+Copy the ID and add it to your tfvars in this repository.
+This step is not necessary for the mail domains.

+Follow the steps above to create a Terraform Cloud workspace for this repository.

+1. Queue a plan in your Terraform Cloud workspace.
+2. When it finishes the plan phase, confirm and apply.
+If you are instead using Terraform locally, then create a terraform.tfvars file from the included example, and run Terraform apply:

+        terraform init
+        terraform plan
+        terraform apply

 ### Fork this repository
 Although you could connect Terraform Cloud directly to the original repository, it is safer to fork it.
 If you want to contribute to it, or extend it for your your own use, then forking is essential.
 Use the Github URL for your fork where called for in tfvars.

 ### Fork the cabal-cert repository
-Fork the [cabal-cert repository](https://github.com/ccarr-cabal/cabal-cert) and follow the instructions in the README.
+Fork the [cabal-cert repository](https://github.com/ccarr-cabal/cabal-cert) to create an SSL certificate.

+Follow the steps above to create a Terraform Cloud workspace for this repository.

+1. Queue a plan in your Terraform Cloud workspace.
+2. When it finishes the plan phase, confirm and apply.
+If you are instead using Terraform locally, then create a terraform.tfvars file from the included example, and run Terraform apply:

+        terraform init
+        terraform plan
+        terraform apply

 ## Provisioning

 1. Set up the prerequisites above.
 2. Queue a plan in your Terraform Cloud workspace.
-When it finishes the plan phase, confirm and apply.
+3. When it finishes the plan phase, confirm and apply.
 If you are instead using Terraform locally, then create a terraform.tfvars file from the included example, and run Terraform apply:

         terraform init
         terraform plan
         terraform apply

+## Post-Automation Steps

-## PTR Records
+### PTR Records
 The output contains the IP addresses of each of your outgoing mail relays.
 In order to send mail reliably, you must [set up PTR records](https://blog.mailtrap.io/ptr-record/) for each outgoing SMTP server.
 Only AWS can do this for their EIPs, and there is no API, so the process cannot be automated.
 Fill out [this form](https://console.aws.amazon.com/support/contacts?#/rdns-limits) for each outgoing SMTP sever.
 In addition to creating the necessary PTR records, it will also cause them to relax the rate limit on outgoing mail.

+### Name Servers
+The output contains the name servers that AWS assigned to your mail domains.
+To work at all, you must update your registrations with these name servers.